gungorman/Real-Time-Defect-Detection-Capstone-Project/README.md

 Fused Filament Fabrication (FFF) in 3D printing is widely used in rapid prototyping and low-volume manufacturing, yet print failures due to defects can lead to material waste, machine downtime, and increased production costs.
 Manual monitoring is inefficient and error-prone.

-This project aims to develop a real-time computer vision system capable of automatically detecting common FDM print defects during the printing process, enabling early intervention and improved print reliability.
+This project aims to develop a real-time computer vision system capable of automatically detecting common FFF print defects during the printing process, enabling early intervention and improved print reliability.

 ---